Following climate change, visitors present the largest threat to Yosemite National Park’s future.

 Many of the tales will be familiar to readers, including the removal of Native peoples from the park, it almost instantaneous emergence as a global tourist destination in the 19th century, the invention of rock climbing within the Yosemite Valley, and the Stoneman Meadow riots.

-Other stories include the tale of a family wrecked over the loss of their son in the Pacific during World War II seeking solace on a hike to Vernal Falls, a fist fight been cross-country skiers and snowmobilers over access to Tuolumne Meadows, and controversy surrounding the Merced River Plan.
+Other stories include the tale of a family wrecked over the loss of their son in the Pacific during World War II seeking solace on a hike to Vernal Falls, a fist fight been cross-country skiers and snowmobilers over access to Tuolumne Meadows, and how the death of a hiker changed how the NPS manages access Half Dome.